12 CBSE NCERT Political Science 5 Challenges and Restoration of the Congress System in India

 Explanation

-What was the informal name given to the group of powerful and influential Congress leaders who controlled the party's organization?
+B An informal name given to a group of powerful and influential leaders within the Congress who controlled the party’s organization.

 Answer

-The informal name given to this group of powerful Congress leaders was the 'Syndicate'.
+Syndicate was the informal name given to a group of Congress leaders who were in control of the party’s organisation.

 Explanation

-B By choosing trusted advisers from outside the party and giving government policy a Left orientation.
+B She chose trusted advisers from outside the party and launched a series of initiatives to give government policy a Left orientation.

 Answer

-Indira Gandhi chose her trusted advisers from outside the party and launched initiatives to give government policy a Left orientation to assert her position.
+Indira Gandhi attempted to assert her position by choosing trusted advisers from outside the party and launching a series of initiatives to give the government policy a Left orientation.

 Explanation